Asian shares trade mixed on recovery hopes, yield worries

 Technology companies have been heading lower as investors start to doubt whether the huge gains they made during the pandemic months can continue if inflation surges.

-Investors have been betting that trillions of dollars in coming government stimulus will help lift the economy out of its coronavirus-induced malaise.
+Investors have been betting that $1.9 trillion in coming government stimulus will help lift the economy out of its coronavirus-induced malaise.
 There are also investors who are betting that stimulus and an improving economy will result in some inflation down the road.

 The U.S. economic aid package, passed narrowly by the Senate on Saturday, provides direct payments of up to $1,400 for most Americans and extends emergency unemployment benefits.
 It's a victory for President Joe Biden and his Democratic allies, and final congressional approval is expected this week.